Beginner's Guide to Arizona's Incredible Wine Trails

 SONOITA / ELGIN

-Arizona's first and only designated American Viticultural Area (AVA), Sonoita is at the top of its game — along with its tiny neighbor, Elgin (population 161).
+Sonoita, Arizona's first designated American Viticultural Area (AVA)—the other being Willcox—is at the top of its game, along with its tiny neighbor, Elgin (population 161).
 Grapes flourish at elevations of 4,500-5,000 feet here, making for some of the highest vineyards in the country.
 The terrain is high desert grassland, which seems a poor fit for planting.
 But after soil scientist Dr. Gordon Dutt conducted a vineyard study here in 1973 and later opened a commercial winery, vintners flocked to the mountainous area for its Sonoma-esque growing temperatures and water-retaining soil.

 Find it: Set between Sonoita and Elgin, just off Highway 82, this wine trail is made up of about a dozen vineyards and tasting rooms, with several in walking distance along Elgin Rd.